kyma-project/kyma/docs/eventing/02-01-eventing-architecture.md

 Eventing supports both Cloud Events and legacy events.
 Kyma converts legacy events to Cloud Events and adds the `sap.kyma.custom` prefix.

-For a Subscription Custom Resource, the fully qualified event type takes the form of `sap.kyma.custom.commerce.order.created.v1`.
+For a Subscription Custom Resource, the fully qualified event type takes the form of `sap.kyma.custom.commerce.order.created.v1` or `sap.kyma.custom.commerce.Account.Root.Created.v1`.
 The event type is composed of the following components:

 - Prefix: `sap.kyma.custom`
 - Application: `commerce`